Cloudera Manager Frequently Asked Questions

 Cloudera Manager 5.0.0 allows you to install any version of CDH 4 or CDH 5.

 Where are CDH libraries located when I distribute CDH using parcels?

 With parcel software distribution, the path to the CDH libraries is /opt/cloudera/parcels/CDH/lib/ instead of the usual /usr/lib/.

 What upgrade paths are available for Cloudera Manager, and what's involved?

 For instructions about upgrading, see Upgrading Cloudera Manager.

-How do I install Cloudera Manager 5.0.0 Beta 2 in a walled-off environment (no Internet access)?
+How do I install Cloudera Manager 5.0.0 in a walled-off environment (no Internet access)?